Exploring Services Across Our Community

 • Call burden negatively impacts recruitment and retention.
 By creating regional groups, the call burden would be significantly reduced.

-• 20 OB/GYN providers currently employed.
+• 20 OB/GYN providers are currently employed.

-• Five open positions under recruitment.
+• Additional positions are under recruitment.

 circle-chevronemailfacebookSHS AffiliateinstagramlinkedinMyChart IconMyHealthPlan IconphonepinterestSearch Iconsilhouettetwitteryoutube